OblivionGhoul/KannaKamuiBot/README.md

 # Notes
+I am working on updating the bot to Discord.js v13.

 If you enjoy the bot and want it to keep running, please consider donating [here](https://www.paypal.com/paypalme/kannabot)!

 Join my support server [here](https://discord.gg/QpMWndNpse) if you have issues or suggestions!